DionMS8/NextJS-Practice/README.md

 ## General Information
-This repo outlines my journey to mastering NextJS.
-Next.js is an open-source web development framework built on top of Node.js enabling React based web applications functionalities such as server-side rendering and generating static websites.
+This repo outlines my journey to mastering Next.js.
+Next.js is an open-source web development framework built on top of Node.js enabling React based functionalities such as server-side rendering and generating static websites.

 ## Topics Covered